-- (a) Other non-recurring expenses include (i) expenses incurred in connection with preparation for an initial public offering contemplated in 2014 and 2015, (ii) consulting fees paid prior to our initial public offering to Francisco Partners Consulting, LLC, an entity which is owned and controlled by individual operations executives who are associated with our principal shareholders but in which such shareholders hold no interest, (iii) the bonuses paid to members of our management in connection with the cash dividend - with our principal shareholders but in which such shareholders hold no interest, (iii) the bondses paid to members of our management in connection with the cash dividend paid by us in August 2015 and (iv) acquisition-related charges.

-The difference between (i) the adjustments to our tax provision (benefit) made in connection with the other non-GAAP adjustments made to determine adjusted net income and (ii) the GAAP tax provision (benefit) for 2016, 2015 and 2014 is (\$518), \$250, and (\$2,183), respectively.

-Calculated by dividing non-GAAP adjusted net income from continuing operations by non-GAAP diluted shares outstanding. (b) - Assumes the shares sold in our initial public offering, the conversion of all our outstanding preferred shares into ordinary shares, and vesting of restricted shares and options that vested at our initial public offering occurred at the beginning of the measurement period, for comparability between current and prior periods. (d)
+- (a) Other non-recurring expenses include (i) expenses incurred in connection with preparation for an initial public offering contemplated in 2014 and 2015, (ii) consulting fees paid prior to our initial public offering to Francisco Partners Consulting, LLC, an entity which is owned and controlled by individual operations executives who are associated with our principal shareholders but in which such shareholders hold no interest, (iii) the bonuses paid to members of our management in connection with the cash dividend paid by us in August 2015, (iv) acquisition-related charges, (v) a refund from Francisco Partners Consulting, LLC, or FPC, an entity which is owned and controlled by individual operations executives in which Francisco Partners holds no interest, and (vi) a gain on sale of our investment in CHawk Technology International, Inc., or CHawk. - (b) The difference between (i) the adjustments to our tax benefit made in connection with the other non-GAAP adjustments made to determine adjusted net income from continuing operations and (ii) the GAAP tax provision (benefit) for the three months ended March 31, 2017, the three months ended March 25, 2016, fiscal 2016, fiscal 2015 and fiscal 2014, which is \$549, \$256, (\$518), \$250, and (\$2,183), respectively. - c) Calculated by dividing non-GAAP adjusted net income from continuing operations by non-GAAP diluted shares outstanding. - (d) Assumes the shares sold in our initial public offering, the conversion of all our outstanding preferred shares into ordinary shares, and vesting of restricted shares and options that vested at our initial public offering occurred at the beginning of the measurement period, for comparability between current and prior periods.